Students are more successful when they participate in extracurricular activities!

 - Be Nice: Be Nice is a leadership program at HMS that is driven by students, empowering them to become difference-makers and unifiers.
 Leaders are educated regarding bullying, mental health & suicide prevention.
 The leadership chapter creates a plan of action for bringing the positive message of be nice to their school & community.
 With the guidance of the leadership team, monthly activities will be developed and implemented throughout the school.
 The be nice commitee meets on Tuesdays once a month.
 Adviser: Sarah Boldman and Amanda Rybicki

-- The Gay-Straight Alliance: Twice a month gathering after school that offers a safe and inclusive space to celebrate the awesome in all of us.
+- The Gay-Straight Alliance: GSA (Gay-Straight Alliance) meets on the first and thrid Thursday of the month.
+The GSA offers a safe and inclusive space for all students, family, and staff to share, support, and celebrate the AWESOME in all of us!
 Adviser: Ben Pineda

 - Book Club: Discuss books you love and want to recommend with Mrs. Meier and other students during lunch.
 We will read a book and discuss what we liked and what we didn't.
 Book Club meets every Monday from October-December during lunch.